Educational Publishing Awards Australia 2018 — read more

 |Course duration||3 years full-time, or part-time equivalent|

-This course provides an excellent, generalist education in information technology (IT), and the opportunity to explore focus areas in information systems, software development, computer networks, and web development.
+The La Trobe University Bachelor of Applied Information Technology provides an excellent, generalist education in information technology (IT), and the opportunity to explore focus areas in information systems, software development, computer networks, and web development.

 The learning structure enables you to complete your course as a full-time online student, or combine online part-time studies with working commitments.

 This course has an applied focus and includes IT industry Vendor Certifications that are relevant and desirable to potential employers.
 Graduates with applied qualifications not only have the skills and knowledge from a university education, but the practical thinking to apply them in industry.

 Get your free Career Guide

 By submitting this form, you agree to our use of your personal information in accordance with our Privacy Statement.
 This includes your consent for us to contact you to discuss education opportunities.